 In either case — whether leveraging an incident response plan template or your own homegrown IR Plan — the goals remain the same: minimize damage, protect your data, and to help your organization recover from the incident as quickly as possible.

-How to Create an Incident Response Plan
+How to Get Started: Creating an Incident Response Plan

 Any organization with digital assets (computers, servers, cloud workloads, data, etc.) has the potential to experience a cyber attack or data breach.
 Unfortunately, most organizations don’t realize they’ve experienced a data breach until it’s too late.
 Creating a cybersecurity incident response plan helps you prepare for the inevitable and equip your IT security team to respond before, during, and after a cyber attack.
 While this blog post won’t go into the depth and detail you need in a true incident response plan, it will help you understand key factors and considerations at each stage of the incident response process: preparation, detection, response, recovery, and post-incident follow-up.

 Ideally, your security incident response plan should be leveraged on an ongoing basis — a living document — driving recurring detection and response activities (threat hunting, cyber incident investigations, incident response, and remediation/recovery).
 By performing ongoing detection and incident response activities, you can improve IT and security hygiene and better protect your organization from unknown threats, hidden attackers, and potentially prevent a data breach.